Yoga is for Everyone (Even If You're Not Perfect!)

-70 Pounds overweight, inflexible, can’t balance if someone offered me the Mega Millions to do it...yep – that was me in 2009.
-I came back to my yoga practice in that condition – definitely not the lean, strong, athletic picture of a yogi we often see in magazines and online.
+70 Pounds overweight, inflexible, unable to balance: that was me in 2009 when I came back to my yoga practice—definitely not the lean, strong, athletic picture of a yogi we often see in magazines and online.

 Here are 3 reasons why you need to stop making excuses and just do yoga: